Finnish forest

 Forests are an important natural resource for Finns that have generated well-being for society for decades.
 Family forestry is a typical and unique feature of forest management in Finland.
 It dates back to the forestry policy of the 1920s.
 Back then, crofters – tenant farmers on large estates – were granted ownership of the land they had been cultivating and the forests they had been managing.

-Of the wood that Metsä Group uses, 80 per cent is sourced from Finnish forests, mostly from those of the nearly 100,000 owner-members of Metsäliitto Cooperative.
+80 per cent of the wood we use is sourced from Finnish forests, mostly from the more than 90,000 owner-members of Metsäliitto Cooperative.
 Owner-members bring continuity and a long-term perspective to our operations.
-Through the cooperative, we have access to large volumes of high-quality northern wood, which we use as efficiently as possible in the different stages of the wood value chain.
+Through the cooperative, we have access to large volumes of high-quality northern wood, which we use 100 % efficiently in the different stages of the wood value chain.

 We provide the owner-members of the cooperative with a diverse range of opportunities for profitable, environmentally sound forest management.
-In Finland, each tree felled is replaced with four new saplings in the forest.
-Wood supply tracking systems enable us to trace each batch of wood all the way to the stump.
-We support PEFC and FSC certification.
+In Finland, each tree felled is replaced with four new seedlings in the forest.
+Wood supply tracking systems enables traceability of the wood.
+We support PEFC (PEFC/02-31-03) and FSC® (FSC-C014476) certification .
+It is in everyone's interest that Finland's forests remain vibrant and grow well.
 According to calculations, forest growth in Finland is 40 per cent higher than the use of forest resources.

 Northern wood